PKWARE at PCI: A Recap of the 2019 North America Meeting

 Automated data redaction addresses the problem of credit card numbers in unstructured data, without breaking user workflows.
 When credit card numbers are redacted from files, other file contents remain unchanged, allowing employees to continue to do their jobs.
 PKWARE’s industry-best discovery technology minimizes the problem of false positives, making compliance easier to document and less disruptive.

-Learn more about PKWARE Data Redaction to find out why it's creating buzz in the PCI community and changing the way organizations approach the problem of card numbers in unstructured data.
+Learn more about PKWARE Data Redaction to find out why it’s creating buzz in the PCI community and changing the way organizations approach the problem of card numbers in unstructured data.
+Ready to get started?
+Request your free demo here.